lucamauri/ParagraphLinks/README.md

 # ParagraphLinks MediaWiki Extension
-**ParagraphLinks** is a MediaWiki extension that adds hover link icons to paragraphs, allowing users to easily copy direct links to specific content within wiki pages without needing to inspect the page source or manually add anchors.
+**ParagraphLinks** is a [MediaWiki extension][Extension homepage] that adds hover link icons to paragraphs, allowing users to easily copy direct links to specific content within wiki pages without needing to inspect the page source or manually add anchors.

 ## Features
 - **Hover Link Icons**: Shows a link icon (🔗) when hovering over paragraphs